A trope exclusive to 3D movies. When making a film specifically for a 3D release

 - Paddleball shots are a staple of IMAX 3D films.

-- However, this was brilliantly inverted for the opening credits of their 2002 documentary Space Station 3D, which, with the aid of rear and side surround-sound channels, gave the impression of massive block-letters, not jumping towards you from the screen, but flying from behind you, going into the screen.
-Sadly, encoding for the 3D Blu-Ray release has a glitch that makes the image for both eyes identical for the first three and a half minutes, negating this wonderful visual effect.
-The publisher has yet to issue a recall or correct the error at all.
-If you want to truly see this effect, you need to find an IMAX theater screening it in 3D.
-Good luck.
-With that.
+- This wasinverted for the opening credits of the 2002 documentary Space Station 3D, which, with the aid of rear and side surround-sound channels, gave the impression of massive block-letters, not jumping towards you from the screen, but flying from behind you, going into the screen.
+Sadly, encoding for the 3D Blu-Ray release has a glitch that makes the image for both eyes identical for the first three and a half minutes, negating this effect.

 - Parodied in a sketch on The Lenny Henry Show in which one of two doomed men in the opening scene of a spoof horror film keeps waving his fishing pole around.
 The other guy asks him what he's doing, and the first says he's making the most of the 3D effects (the sketch is not shot in 3D, although the pole behaves like a bad 3D effect).